dgobbi/vtk-dicom/Documents/CharacterSet.md

 ### Encoding

-Unlike GB18030, our encoder for GBK includes compatibility mappings for 119 PUA codes that defined characters in older versions of the GB conversion tables.
-Our encoder does not encode the Euro symbol as 0x80, which an extension from Code Page 936 rather than an official code point in GBK.
-Instead, the Euro symbol is encoded as the two-byte code 0xA2,0xE3 from GB18030.
-Likewise, the 10 vertical punctuation marks U+FE10 to U+FE19 are encoded at their GB18030 code points.
+Unlike GB18030, our encoder for GBK includes compatibility mappings for PUA codes that defined characters in older versions of the GB conversion tables.
+Our encoder does not encode the Euro symbol.

 ## Chinese via ISO 2022